2001-Wed Feb 22 01:26:01 EST 2017

 The coccidia species that infect dogs don’t infect cats, and vice versa.
 However, the cysts in the feces from one dog can infect another dog, and the cysts in the feces from one

 cat may be infective to another cat.
-It’s very unlikely that a human will become infected with the species of coccidia that affect
+It’s very unlikely that a human will become infected with the species of coccidia that affect dogs and

 A high incidence of coccidiosis is seen in kenneled dogs, especially when they are housed under intensive conditions for a long time.
 Puppy mills and other busy breeding kennels are most often plagued by coccidiosis, so buyers are cautioned to investigate these facilities for signs of diarrhea.